By Mary S. Schaeffer, AP Now

 The Basic Audit

-Use the quick checklist below every six months to make sure that your processes and your staff are not unintentionally creating a control problem that ultimately could result in a serious hit to the organization’s bottom line.
+Use the quick checklist below every six months to make sure that your processes and your accounts payable staff are not unintentionally creating a control problem that ultimately could result in a serious hit to the organization’s bottom line.
 Identifying a problem early on and fixing it will help avert a serious disaster.
 The checklist shown below will help you do just that.